Secret of Mana: Story

 The Empire succeeds in unsealing all eight Mana Seeds.
-However, Thanatos betrays the Emperor and his henchmen, killing them and seizing control of the Mana Fortress for himself.
+Thanatos, however, betrays the Emperor and his henchmen, killing them and seizing control of the Mana Fortress for himself.
 The hero and his party journey to locate the Mana Tree, the focal point of the world's life energy.
 Anticipating their arrival, Thanatos positions the Mana Fortress over the Tree and destroys it.
 The charred remains of the Tree speak to the heroes, explaining that a giant dragon called the Mana Beast will soon be summoned to combat the Fortress.
 The Beast has little control over its rage and will likely destroy the world as well.
 The Mana Tree also reveals that it was once the human wife of Serin, the original Mana Knight and the hero's father.
 The voice heard at Potos' waterfall was that of Serin's ghost.

 The trio flies to the Mana Fortress and confronts Thanatos, who is preparing to transfer his mind into Dyluck.
 With the last of his strength, Dyluck warns that Thanatos has sold his soul to the underworld and must not be allowed to have the Fortress.
 Dyluck kills himself, forcing Thanatos to revert to a skeletal lich form, which the party defeats.

 The Mana Beast finally flies in and attacks the Fortress.
 The hero expresses reluctance to kill the Beast, fearing that with the dispersal of Mana from the world, the sprite will vanish.
 With the sprite's encouragement, he uses the fully energized Mana Sword to slay the Beast, causing it to explode and transform into snow.
-At the conclusion of the game, the sprite child vanishes into an astral plane, the girl is returned home and the hero is seen welcomed back in Potos, returning the Mana Sword to its place beneath the waterfall.
+At the conclusion of the game, the sprite child vanishes into an astral plane, the girl is returned home, and the hero is seen welcomed back in Potos, returning the Mana Sword to its place beneath the waterfall.